stijnmasschelein/method_package/readme.md

 ### TODO

-- [] Update the initial example for DAGs with an example from the seminar
+- [ ] Update the initial example for DAGs with an example from the seminar
 - [x] Update IV diagnostics
 - [x] Explanation of negative Rsquared with IV

 ## Lecture 4

 ## Lecture 5

+### TODO

+- [ ] Tiange's study as event study
+- [ ] Clustered Standard Errors

 # Assignments
 # Auxilary files